 Is it possible to become blinded by an invention or concept?
 Lenders see this happen almost every day.
 Truly, entrepreneurs can be almost too enthusiastic about their products or services, leading them to assume desire is good enough for a lender.

 Unfortunately, it isn’t.

-While optimism and energy can be contagious, those characteristics won’t secure financing.
+While optimism and energy can be contagious, those characteristics alone won’t qualify you for a small business loan.
 Neither will a long history of poor personal credit.
-Founders who aren’t solid personal money managers are more apt to mismanage the ebb and flow of cash from their business.
+Founders who aren’t skilled at managing their personal finances are more apt to mismanage the ebb and flow of cash from their businesses.
 They may even be at a greater likelihood to take funds from the company to cover personal woes — which, of course, can worry lenders.

-Of course, a lousy credit score is only one factor that could lead a lender to deny financing.
-Another concern from the lender’s viewpoint is the entrepreneur who isn’t ready to work 60–70 (or more) hours per week while the business gets up to speed.
-Founders who expect to merely manage others — and stick to a 9-to-5 work week — typically lose steam when the going gets tough because they haven’t thought through their ideas.
+But a lousy credit score is only one factor that could cause a lender to deny financing.
+Another concern from the lender’s viewpoint is the entrepreneur who isn’t ready to work 60 to 70 hours (or more) per week while the business gets up to speed.
+Founders who expect to merely manage others — and stick to a 9-to-5 workweek — typically lose steam when the going gets tough.

-How can lenders feel comfortable issuing a commercial loan if the borrower can’t produce collateral, doesn’t have collateral, has no track record for paying back previous loans, and offers a sketchy credit history?
+How can lenders feel comfortable issuing a commercial loan if a borrower cannot produce collateral, doesn’t have collateral, has no track record of paying back previous loans, or offers a sketchy credit history?
 The short answer: They can’t.

-Yet all is not lost.
-Entrepreneurs willing to make just a few changes in the way they prepare for lender meetings can increase their chances of securing a loan.
+Yet, all is not lost.
+Entrepreneurs who make just a few changes in the way they prepare for lender meetings can increase their chances of securing a loan.

 1. Bring specifics to the meeting